[fibosearch]

 Feed the birds more regularly as their natural food sources start to run low.
 Include suet in your feeding programme to provide them with a source of fat and energy.

-Invest in plants like Wild Dagga and Aloes for nectar-feeding birds and wild grasses (available in seed packets in store) for seed-feeders.
+Invest in plants like Wild Dagga and Aloes for nectar-feeding birds and ornamental or wild grasses for seed-feeders.

 Don’t neglect cleaning birdbaths as birds still enjoy a good splash on the warmer days!